averagewagon/microsite/site/content/_index.md

 that I could get better at writing, and so that I could talk about the things I make.

-{{< media "upscaled-headshot.webp" "A picture of Joni Hendrickson, in the electronics workshop at Seattle Makers" "true" "border:2px solid #ddd;padding: .5em;background-color: #131313 !important;">}}
+{{< media "headshot.webp" "A picture of Joni Hendrickson, in the electronics workshop at Seattle Makers" "true" "border:2px solid #ddd;padding: .5em;background-color: #131313 !important;">}}

 ## What am I working on?